ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Prix: "Your clear for battle duty trooper, good luck"<br>
 Shemeshea: "Thanks doc"<br>

-As I sign off on her returning to duty; one of the dots stops blinking and turns from blue to green.
+As I sign off on her returning to duty, her dot stops blinking and turns from blue to green.

 Shemeshea's faceplate goes from clear to flat grey, matching the ground and sky; she attaches maga'suture buttons in several places on either side of the gash in her armor.
 Magautoriom fibers deploy from the buttons; the fibers grasp each other and tighten; the rift of tega'steel plate running up and down her chest and abdomen closes.